 Also, upland soils are vulnerable to chemical changes caused by the decomposition of foreign items.
 The bottom line is, please take your litter home!
 Scotland is very fortunate to enjoy a right of responsible access to most land for non-motorised recreational purposes, including walking.
 The key word here is responsible, and we can all do our bit to help minimise our impact on Scotland’s wild places.
 Further information relating to access rights and responsibilities can be found at https://www.outdooraccess-scotland.scot/.

-Treat yourself to a great achievement in the hills with a good dinner and maybe a wee drink :)
+Treat yourself after a great achievement in the hills with a good dinner and maybe even a wee drink :)

 Be the first to hear about new trips, locations and activities with our monthly newsletter